neodaoist/guilds888/README.md

 - There are 8 GUILDS, each represented musically, from Blacksmiths to Candlemakers, Glassblowers, and more
 - The total piece is 8 movements, ~12 min long, for flute, bassoon, violin, viola, and mixed percussion
 - Music by Neodaoist; for full score and/or parts, contact [@neodaoist](https://twitter.com/neodaoist)
-- Listen to the music of Guilds!
+- Listen to the music of GUILDS!
 Which is your favorite movement?
   - [GOLDSMITHS](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/9)
   - [BLACKSMITHS](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/50)
   - [EMBROIDERERS](https://opensea.io/assets/base/0xe09cd75b2e3a874f08fb8d09a98bdea307a1ff92/35)